denten-books/plain-text/3-chapter.md

 "protocol stack" from without, on the periphery of the onion-like network.
-When paging through an electronic book (usually an OSI-compliant device displaying DOM-structured files), for example, the reader has access only to the outputs emanating from the application layer, and at that, only at the exposed "window" level of the DOM.
+When paging through an electronic book (usually an OSI-compliant device displaying DOM-structured files), for example, the reader has access only to the outputs emanating from the application layer and, at that, only at the exposed "window" level of the DOM.
 The perceived "content" constitutes a small fraction of the underlying "formal" topology.
 What you see is far less than what you get.